 - Wednesday Lab: 6:00pm – 9:00pm

-The Capstone Course is an upper-division course generally taken during the senior year.
-Applications from students with the following experience will be preferred:
+The Capstone Course is an upper-division course generally taken during the senior year (though juniors are welcome to apply).
+Applications from students with the following experience are preferred:

 - Bridging Disciplines Program – Digital Art and Media students who are not majoring in the Computer Science Department, College of Fine Arts or Radio-Television-Film Department must have some combination of courses that demonstrate prior expertise in any area of game design and development.

 Because of the collaborative and interdisciplinary nature of the course, it is highly recommended that students use their own laptops.